All-Poland Women's Strike: Coordination Council

 On 1 November 2020, in response to the widespread demands of the October 2020 protests that extended beyond anger against an abortion-related ruling, OSK established the Consultative Council inspired by the Belarusian Coordination Council that had earlier been created in August 2020, during the 2020 Belarusian protests.

 History

 2016–2017: Creation and early protests

-All-Poland Women's Strike was created as one of the groups organising the September 2016 Black Protests against proposed legislation that would have tightened abortion law.
+All-Poland Women's Strike was created as one of the groups organising the protests which took place in September and October 2016 Black Protests against proposed legislation that would have tightened abortion law.
 The protests brought together 100,000 protesters who marched in 143 villages, towns and cities in Poland.
 Together with Argentinian women's rights activists, among others from Ni Una Menos, the OSK launched the International Women's Strike with women from 28 other countries in 2017.
 Suchanow said in an interview to Le Monde that the initiative comes from Poland, "In Poland we know how to make revolutions" ("En Pologne, nous savons comment faire les révolutions").
 A few years later, in 2020, Suchanow published a book, This is War, in which she describes the origins of the OSK and the International Women's Strike, known in Spanish as Paro Internacional de Mujeres.